The last time I traveled to Madhugiri Taluk of Tumkur in

 of agricultural land.

-We explored the hill a little bit more and when we were about to
+We explored the hill a little bit and when we were about to

 return, we met a group of youngsters who requested me to take their picture and

 email it to them.
 So, I did that.
-They told us that the village got its name after the wife of Nagi Reddy who had hair till her foot (In Kannada – Himmadi
+They told us that the village was named after the wife of Nagi Reddy who had hair till her foot (In Kannada – Himmadi

 keshi) it then was called Medikeshi and overtime became Medigeshi.
 They were